Please note: AABB reserves the right to make updates to this program.

 Teaching Level: Intermediate

-Speakers: Reggie Thomasson, MD, MS, Medical Director of Blood Bank and Transfusion Medicine, Boston Medical Center, Assistant Professor of Pathology and Laboratory Medicine, Boston University School of Medicine, Boston, MA; Oksana Prokopchuk-Gauk, MD, Transfusion Medicine Physician Consultant, Saskatchewan Health Authority, University of Saskatchewan, College of Medicine, Saskatoon, SK, Canada
+Speakers: Reggie Thomasson, MD, MS, Medical Director of Blood Bank and Transfusion Medicine, Boston Medical Center, Assistant Professor of Pathology and Laboratory Medicine, Boston University School of Medicine, Boston, MA; Oksana Prokopchuk-Gauk, MD, FRCPC, Assistant Professor, Department of Pathology and Lab Medicine, University of Saskatchewan College of Medicine, Clinical Hematologist, Saskatchewan Bleeding Disorders Program, Transfusion Medicine Physician, Saskatchewan Health Authority, Royal University Hospital, Saskatoon, Canada

 After participating in this educational activity, participants should be able to: